mkloubert/nativescript-stringformat/plugin/README.md

 });
 ```

-Now you can use the extended logix in your code:
+Now you can use the extended logic in your code:

 ```javascript
 var StringFormat = require('nativescript-stringformat');